agrbhuvnesh/AzSHCI-Automation/examples-dot-net/NewREADME.md

 # Microsoft Azure Stack HCI management client library for .NET

-Microsoft Azure VMware Solution is a VMware validated solution with ongoing validation and testing of enhancements and upgrades.
-Microsoft manages and maintains the private cloud infrastructure and software.
-It allows you to focus on developing and running workloads in your private clouds to deliver business value.

 This library supports managing Microsoft Azure Stack HCI resources.

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities: